 #1 – Worldwide access to raw talent.

 When it comes time to hiring for your local office, you’re typically limited to the talent you can find within an hour’s drive of your office.
-It can be hard to find people with the perfect skillset for the job you need done when you’re limited to your local market.
+It can be hard to find people with the perfect skillset for the project you need done when you’re limited to your local market.

 As soon as you start tapping into the global freelance marketplace, finding specialists that come equipped with the exact skills you need becomes significantly easier.
 You can find the right remote worker usually within a few days or even get the right worker within a few hours on the right platform.
 This is compared to the 6 to 12 weeks it usually takes to find a local worker.

-#2 – You can let your workers live.
+#2 – You can let workers live.

 Entrepreneurs know the burnout period all too well.
-You tend to neglect your own wants and needs to make sure your remote workers are happy and healthy.
+You tend to neglect your own wants and needs to make sure remote workers are happy and healthy.
 However, that’s not why you got into the business in the first place.